manukautech/XMRemoteRobot/README.md

 Big step up for Version 2.2 of 24 Mar 2019 - live video, see what the robot sees, achieved by capturing images from the robot camera at about 6 frames per second, and sending them over the same SignalR signals as remote control.
 This means this one app does it all.
 Remote video done this way needs no additional installation or setup work.

 Live Demo - test drive this app at:
-[https://xmrrnz.manukautech.info](https://xmrrnz.manukautech.info) - Server located in Auckland, New Zealand
-[https://xmrrae.azurewebsites.net](https://xmrrae.azurewebsites.net) - Server located in Azure "Australia East"
+[https://xmrr22.azurewebsites.net](https://xmrr22.azurewebsites.net) - Server located in Azure "Australia East"
-[https://xmrrwu.azurewebsites.net](https://xmrrwu.azurewebsites.net) - Server located in Azure "West US"
-You can see the latency effect at different distances.

 For pages "Test01" and "Test02", commands travel from the left side of the page, to the server, then back to the robot code separated into an iframe on the right side of the page.
 For a better test follow the instructions on the right and open a second copy of the website again in a separate browser window.
 Or open this website in 2 smartphones.
 The commander/robot pages are Test01/Robot01 and Test02/Robot02.
 The remote control distance is the distance to the server x 2.

 For version 2.0 and above we have moved from HTTP to Websockets-SignalR.
 This is delivering a big improvement in latency, ie shorter time delays.
 Example latency results are 10ms on local area networks, and 70ms over a distance of 4000km.
 With version 02 we route between commanders and robots with an in-memory "dictionary" object.
 We have removed the database in this version.
 That also removes logging and some potential future elements.
 Not having a database does however make setup and hosting easier.
 XMRemoteRobot hosts well on the free and low cost Azure shared hosting websites.